Presenting at the conference

 During the conference, delegates will be allocated a 30 minute slot within a themed session.
 This will include 20 minutes to present their paper, and 10 minutes for questions.

-We do not require full papers in advance of the conference.
-These will be requested from conference delegates after the event.
 All papers presented at the conference and subsequently submitted and in accordance with publishing guidelines, will be included in the official Conference Proceedings.
-These will be published as an ISBN listed CD ROM and registered with the British Library.
-All delegates attending the conference will be sent a copy of the Proceedings free of charge.
-The deadline to submit full papers is August 2017.
+The deadline to submit full papers is 31st August 2017.

 Discussions are ongoing with publishers regarding journal and edited book publication opportunities.
 Decisions will be contingent on assessment of the papers after submission and of the possibilities to theme them based upon having a critical mass.